 - 212,000 jobs related to e-commerce in France, +8% in one year

-- 82% of e-commerce businesses already use generative AI in their operations
+- 82% of e-commerce companies already use generative AI in their operations

 - 73% of French merchant sites sell internationally, an increase of 4 points

-Globally, worldwide e-commerce is expected to approach 6.8 trillion dollars in 2026 according to sector projections.
+Globally, worldwide e-commerce is expected to approach $6.8 trillion in 2026 according to sector projections.
 France is positioned as one of the most mature European markets, behind the United Kingdom and Germany.

-Why 2026 is a pivotal year to get started
+Why 2026 is a pivotal year to launch

 2026 is not "just another good year for e-commerce."
 It's an inflection point.
-Several structural changes are converging simultaneously and altering the rules of the game in a way that those who wait will pay more to catch up.
+Several structural changes are converging simultaneously, altering the rules of the game in a way that those who wait will pay more to catch up.

 According to Forbes, 54% of consumers already rely on AI to guide their purchasing decisions in 2026.
-ChatGPT, Perplexity, Gemini - generative AIs have become the first point of contact for millions of shoppers even before opening Google.
-For an e-commerce brand, this means one simple yet radical thing: if your content is not understandable, structured, and exploitable by an AI, you do not exist in this new purchasing journey.
+ChatGPT, Perplexity, Gemini - generative AIs have become the first point of contact for millions of buyers even before opening Google.
+For an e-commerce brand, this means one simple but radical thing: if your content is not understandable, structured, and exploitable by AI, you don't exist in this new buying journey.
 Being visible in 2026 means being visible on Google and in generative AIs.

 Social commerce is no longer optional

-Instagram, TikTok, YouTube now integrate comprehensive shopping features – from product catalogs to integrated payments.
+Instagram, TikTok, YouTube now integrate comprehensive shopping features - from product catalog to integrated payment.
 Social commerce already accounts for over 17% of online sales in some countries.
-Live shopping, in particular, generates conversion rates of up to 30% according to McKinsey – 10 times more than traditional e-commerce.
-In 2026, the line between inspiration and purchase has practically disappeared on social networks.
+Live shopping, in particular, generates conversion rates that can reach 30% according to McKinsey - 10 times more than a classic e-commerce site.
+In 2026, the line between inspiration and purchase has practically disappeared on social media.

 The entry window is closing on certain niches

-In already saturated sectors – generalist beauty, undifferentiated fashion, undifferentiated accessories – entering without a clear competitive advantage in 2026 is very expensive.
-However, in niches with high perceived value, in B2B e-commerce, in products with a strong service component, or in responsible commerce, real opportunities still exist.
-The challenge is not to rush – it's to choose wisely where to play.
+In already saturated sectors - general beauty, fashion without specific positioning, undifferentiated accessories - entering without a clear competitive advantage in 2026 is very costly.
+However, in niches with high perceived value, in B2B e-commerce, in products with a strong service component, or in responsible commerce, real spaces still exist.
+The challenge is not to rush - it's to choose wisely where to play.

 Customer Acquisition Cost (CAC) is rising

 Advertising competition is intensifying on Meta and Google.
-In 2026, the average CAC in e-commerce has increased across all sectors.
-This makes non-paid acquisition levers – SEO, email marketing, organic content, customer loyalty – and the Lifetime Value (LTV) of each acquired customer all the more strategic.
+In 2026, the average e-commerce CAC has increased across all sectors.
+This makes non-paid acquisition levers - SEO, email marketing, organic content, customer loyalty - and the Lifetime Value (LTV) of each acquired customer even more strategic.

 Finding your niche and validating your concept in 2026

-This is the step that almost all guides skip, or treat in two generic paragraphs.
+This is the step that almost all guides skip, or that they treat in two generic paragraphs.
 Yet it is the one that conditions everything else.
 In 2026, "having a good product" is not enough.
-The question is not "what am I selling?" but "why would people buy from me rather than an established competitor?"
+The question is not "what do I sell?" but "why would people buy from me rather than an already established competitor?"

 Identify a real problem before looking for a product

 E-commerce brands that last address an unmet need or do it better than what already exists.
-Reddit, specialized forums, 1- and 2-star reviews on Amazon, and comments under your future competitors' content are goldmines for identifying real frustrations.
+Reddit, specialized forums, 1 and 2-star reviews on Amazon, and comments under the content of your future competitors are gold mines for identifying real frustrations.
 What people complain about not finding is your opportunity.

-The 4 criteria for a good e-commerce positioning in 2026
+The 4 criteria for good e-commerce positioning in 2026

 - Perceptible differentiation: your value proposition must be understood in less than 5 seconds on your homepage

-- Sufficient margin: with rising CAC, a low-unit-margin product leaves no room for error on acquisition
+- Sufficient margin: with rising CAC, a product with a low unit margin leaves you no room for error in acquisition

-- LTV potential: a repeat customer is worth ten times more than a one-time buyer – think subscriptions, consumables, collections
+- LTV potential: a customer who repurchases regularly is worth ten times more than a single buyer - think subscriptions, consumables, collections

 Validate before investing

-In 2026, validation tools are accessible to everyone: create a landing page in 48 hours on Shopify with a pre-launch offer, run a few hundred euros of targeted advertising, and measure the click-through rate on the "buy" button even before having stock.
-This isn't cheating – it's intelligence.
+In 2026, validation tools are accessible to everyone: create a landing page in 48 hours on Shopify with a pre-launch offer, launch a few hundred euros of targeted advertising, and measure the click-through rate on the "buy" button even before having inventory.
+This is not cheating - it's intelligence.
 At Stellar Projects, we ourselves used this approach on our own brands before investing in production.

 The 8 steps to launch an online store in 2026

-Here are the steps in the order in which they should truly unfold – not the order in which most guides present them.
+Here are the steps in the order they should actually happen - not the order most guides present them.

 Step 1 - Define the project and validate the positioning

 Before opening any tool: who are your customers with surgical precision?
 What is your unique value proposition?
 What are your revenue goals for 12 and 24 months?
-These questions seem abstract, but they determine all subsequent technical choices.
+These questions seem abstract but they determine all subsequent technical choices.
 A solid brief saves weeks of corrections along the way.
-To go further, our e-commerce specifications guide provides you with all the basics.
+To go further, our guide to writing your e-commerce specifications gives you all the basics.

 Step 2 - Choose the e-commerce platform

 Shopify, WooCommerce, PrestaShop: each solution has its strengths depending on the project profile.
-The decision criterion is not "which is the best known" but "which platform maximizes my execution speed, minimizes my maintenance, and supports my growth in 3 years."
+The decision criterion is not "which is the most well-known" but "which platform maximizes my execution speed, minimizes my maintenance, and supports my growth in 3 years."
 Our complete comparison of e-commerce platforms in 2026 guides you in this choice.

 Step 3 - Build the SEO architecture before coding

-SEO isn't an afterthought – it's integrated into the structure.
-In 2026, the site's semantic architecture, URL logic, and hierarchy of collections and content pages are decided during the design phase.
+SEO is not an afterthought - it's integrated into the structure.
+In 2026, the site's semantic architecture, URL logic, and the hierarchy of collections and content pages are decided during the design phase.
 A failed SEO architecture from the start costs much more to fix than to prevent.
 This also includes internal linking, metadata logic, and anticipation of Google's Core Web Vitals.

 Step 4 - Design for conversion, not decoration

-The Baymard Institute, a global reference in e-commerce UX research, estimated in 2024 the average shopping cart abandonment rate at 70.19% across all sectors.
+The Baymard Institute, a global reference in e-commerce UX research, estimated the average cart abandonment rate in 2024 at 70.19% across all sectors.
 Seven out of ten visitors who add a product to their cart do not buy.
-UX and design are therefore directly correlated with your conversion rate.
-A fast, mobile-first site (more than 70% of e-commerce sessions in 2026 are on smartphones), with clear product pages and smooth purchasing journeys can double the sales of a technically identical but poorly designed store.
-Our guide on Shopify product page best practices details what truly converts.
+UX and design are therefore directly correlated to your conversion rate.
+A fast, mobile-first site (over 70% of e-commerce sessions in 2026 are on smartphones), with clear product pages and smooth purchasing journeys can double the sales of a technically identical but poorly designed store.
+Our guide on the best practices for the Shopify product page details what truly converts.

-Step 5 - Integrate product content from the start
+Step 5 - Integrate product content from the beginning

 Step 6 - Configure CRM and email marketing tools before launch

-Klaviyo, the benchmark tool for e-commerce email marketing, must be configured before launch – not after.
-Automated flows (welcome, abandoned cart, post-purchase, reactivation) often account for 20 to 30% of a mature store's revenue.
+Klaviyo, the benchmark tool for e-commerce email marketing, must be configured before launch - not after.
+Automated flows (welcome, abandoned cart, post-purchase, reactivation) often represent 20 to 30% of a mature store's revenue.
 Every week without these automations in place means lost recurring revenue.

 Step 7 - Test systematically